Chapter 5 Map making

 group_by(., GSS_CODE, NAME)%>%

-Well because this spatial join is like a left join.
-The Boroughs will always exist (there is always a row of Sutton) we have then grouped by and summarised the Borough (Sutton) and as it has a row it will return a value of 1 even through it is actually 0.
-To explore this you will need to break the code above, change Airbnb <- Joinfun(Airbnb, Londonborough) to Airbnb2 <- Joinfun(Airbnb, Londonborough) and explore the Airbnb2 object - Sutton will have a single row but no Airbnb names!
+A spatial join is like a left join.
+The Boroughs will always exist (there is always a row for Barking and Dagenham) and we have grouped by and summarised the Borough (Barking and Dagenham).
+As it has a row it will return a value of 1, even through it is actually 0.
+To explore this let’s filter our Hotels object (the one we spatially joined on Barking and Dagenham).
+Then compare it to the Hotel sum data…

 ## Simple feature collection with 1 feature and 3 fields